Did you know that your ability to learn language is directly linked to your ability to hear?

 Speech therapists hold a wealth of knowledge that you and your family can benefit from as you all learn to cope with your child’s needs and daily challenges.

-Book your appointment today with Sol Speech & Language Therapy to find out how we can help.
+Book your appointment today with Sol Speech And Language Therapy to find out how we can help.

 6448 E Hwy 290 Suite E-106,